MAVREC/mavrec-code/omni-detr/MAVREC_README.md

 # DVD README
-This readme explain how to setup the code-base used for trainining DVD benchmarks.
+This readme explain how to setup the code-base used for trainining MAVREC benchmarks.

 ## Installation
 Please refer to OMNI-DETR's [github page](https://github.com/amazon-science/omni-detr) for dependencies and other installations.
 We do not rely on anything additional.